 Q: What's the best way to respond when someone asks me to LMK?

 A: The best way to respond depends on the context of the message.
 If you have the information they're requesting, provide it promptly.
-If you don't have the information yet but expect to have it soon, let them know that you'll update them as soon as you can.
+But if you don't have the information yet but expect to have it soon, let them know that you'll update them as soon as you can.
 If you're unable to provide the information, be honest and explain why.

 Q: Are there any alternatives to using LMK?